rahulpaudel/.github.io/_publications/Spotify Prediction Markdown-Short.md

 ## Change in Average Song Features Over Time

-This graph displays the change in the yearly average of all songs released in a given year over time.
-Each feature has been scaled to ensure they are on the same scale for better comparison across different features.
+This graph displays the change in the yearly average of characteristics for all songs released in a given year over time.
+Each feature has been scaled to ensure they are on the same relative scale for a comparison of relative change across the different features.

 This graph illustrates changes in characteristics across songs cataloged in Spotify's database over time.